- A level requirements: ABB

 The Earth is subject to a myriad of threats and stresses, ranging from a changing global climate to unprecedented scales of human impacts on ecosystems, so that a new geological time period, the Anthropocene was created.
 Placing future change in freshwater and coastal wetlands and lakes into a long-term context is a critical science, and without it, society cannot constrain the ‘natural’ baseline against which future changes could be judged.
 This module will provide a critical insight into the global changes currently impacting the Earth over decades to millennial timescales.
 We will introduce a series of contemporary environmental concerns, and teach how we can reconstruct climatic and environmental conditions, the landscapes and vegetation of the past.
 We will explore a wide variety of archives (lakes, freshwater and coastal wetlands, oceans) and develop an understanding of the key techniques used to trace environmental conditions (physical properties, biogeochemistry, biological indicators).
 We will assess how the drivers behind these changes will affect future landscapes and ecosystems.

-The module has a balance between theory, processes, impacts, and hands on experimentation and data analysis.
-It cover energy balance and transfer processes at the surface, clouds, rain formation, weather forecasting, monsoons, tropical cyclones, weather in the mid latitudes, and the regional climates.
+The module covers energy balance and transfer processes at the surface, clouds, rain formation, weather forecasting, monsoons, tropical cyclones, weather in the mid latitudes, and the regional climates.
+The module has a balance between theory, processes, impacts, and hands-on experimentation and data analysis.

 Environmental concerns have become increasingly pressing over the last few decades, especially the global challenge of climate change.
 Environmental sustainability directs our attention to finding new approaches and methods for many of our activities and is an increasingly accepted principle that many professions are seeking to work out in practice.